jetbrains-academy/Python-Libraries-NumPy/Projects/SVD/Rescale Data/task.md

 Each datapoint in our current dataset is in the interval from `0` to `255`.
-Since we are going to perform linear algebra operations on this data, it might be more interesting to have real numbers between `0` and `1` in each entry of the matrices to represent the RGB values.
+Since we are going to perform linear algebra operations on this data, it might be better to have real numbers between `0` and `1` in each entry of the matrices to represent the RGB values.

 ### Task
-Perform an appropriate operation on the `img` array to achieve such rescaling.
+Perform an appropriate operation on the `img` array to achieve a rescaling, such that each datapoint is a real number between `0` and `1`.

 You can check that what you did works by doing some tests.
 For example, inquiring about maximum and minimum values for this array.